DiegelD/CarND-MPC-Project/README.md

 ---
 # 1) Intro Model Predicitve Control
-This Controller reframes the task of trajectgory folowing as an optimisation problem.
+The Model Predictive Controller, reframes the task of trajectory following as an optimization problem.
 The solution to the optimization is the optimal trajectory.
-Model Predicitve Control involves simulating different actuator inputs, predicting the resulting trajectory and selecting the trajectory with the minimal cost.
+Model Predictive Control involves simulating different actuator inputs, predicting the resulting trajectory and selecting the trajectory with the minimal cost.

-broadly spoken, we know our current state and the refernce trajectory we want to follow.
-We optimize our actuator inputs of each time step in order to minimize the cost of our predicited trajectory.
+Broadly spoken, it knows the current state and the reference trajectory we want to follow.
+We optimize our actuator inputs of each time step in order to minimize the cost of our predicted trajectory.

-As soon the lowest cost trajectory is found, the very first set of acutation commands is implemented and the rest of the trajectory is throwen away.
+As soon the lowest cost trajectory is found, the very first set of actuation commands is implemented and the rest of the trajectory is thrown away.
 And we begin to calculate again the optimal trajectory from our current state.
 So we constantly calculating inputs over a feature horizon.
-This is why this approach is some times calles *Receding Horizont Control*
+This is why this approach is some times called *„Receding Horizont Control“*.

-*Why we are constantly predicing the trajector* its because the model is wont match the real world excatly.
-So once we perfomed our actuation commands, our trajectory may not be exactly the same as the trajectory we predicted.So it cruital that we constantly re-evaluating to find the optimal actions.
+Furthermore we are constantly predicting the trajectory, because the model wont match the real world exactly.
+So once we performed our actuation commands, our trajectory may not be exactly the same as the trajectory we predicted.
+So its crucial to re-evaluating constantly, to find the optimal actions.

 # 2) Function Development
 ### 2.1 Translation & Rotation